gildesmarais/website/_posts/2020-03-31-picking-and-watching-movies-alphabetically.md

 - We also lost some saved time by watching movies which weren't good — but is that a difference to any other selection method?
 - We made an exception for the letter X and skipped it.<sup>[\[1\]](#note-1)</sup>

-Making movies is an art.
+Movies are a form of art.
 Let's keep it alive and diverse by watching movies which aren't edited to drive business metrics to new heights.

 <details>
-  <summary>Find the movies we watched and my ratings here</summary>
+  <summary>The movies we watched with my ratings</summary>

-  <p>Ratings are on a scale from 1 (bad) to 10 (good).</p>
+  <p>Ratings are on a scale of 1 (bad) to 10 (good).</p>
   <ol>
     <li>Ad Astra 6/10</li>
     <li>Beach Bum 5/10</li>